crownstone/website/business/06-asset-tracking.md

 <p>&nbsp;</p>

 You can use off-the-shelf Bluetooth tags attached to your assets and the Crownstones communicate over **Bluetooth mesh** the location of those tags towards a gateway.
-Subsequently, we work together with partners or customers to **integrate** this asset tracking information in your system or cloud.
+Subsequently, we work together with partners or customers to **integrate** this asset tracking information into your system or cloud.

 {% include snippets/two-cols-text-img-end img='/images/asset-tracking/cs-bluetooth.png' img-alt='cs bluetooth' %}